openplans/community-almanac/README.txt

 --------------------------

-The community almanac requires a postgres database to be set up with spatial extensions.
-Assuming this is set up already, there is a development.ini config file provided for you as a starting point.
+The community almanac requires a postgres database to be set up with postgis spatial extensions.
+(A typical way to do so would be with commands like `createuser almanac; createdb -O almanac -T template_postgis almanac`).

+Assuming the database is set up already, there is a development.ini config file provided for you as a starting point.
 In particular, ensure that the database name and username/password are set correctly.
+Then run this command:

-paster setup-app development.ini
+$ paster setup-app development.ini

 Run it.
 -------